 Murphy Wall Beds Construction

-A very important component of custom Murphy Wall Beds is the wood used in construction.
-The Murphy wallbed can typically made up of four types of wood materials: Particle Board, MDF Board, Ply Wood, and Solid Wood.
+A very important component of custom Murphy Beds is the wood used in construction.
+Murphy beds can typically be made up of four types of wood materials: Particle Board, MDF Board, Ply Wood, and Solid Wood.
 Let’s consider each type of wood material to better understand the structure of your custom Murphy Wall Bed and what factors to consider in the types of wood construction.

 Particle board imitates the look and feel of real wood using veneer and is made from compressed wood particles, which gives the material its name.
 This is found in low-end Murphy Wallbeds because it is a cheaper product – particle board keeps the bed affordable, but is not reliable for its durability and longevity.
-Particle board also may contain formaldehyde, and it is important to be aware of this if you intend to use the Murphy Wallbed in nurseries, or other highly sensitive spaces.
+Particle board also may contain formaldehyde, and it is important to be aware of this if you intend to use Murphy beds in nurseries, or other highly sensitive spaces.
 More recent production of particle board does not utilize formaldehyde, so be sure to ask when purchasing your Murphy Wallbed.

 MDF is similar to particle board and is used as an exterior surface wood because it is smooth and less likely to crack.
 MDF is a finer product than particle board because it is composed of much, much smaller wood particles.
 However, this smaller particle size makes MDF much heavier than particle board, so it is important to be aware of this heavier weight when calculating shipping costs, installation or moving your Murphy Wallbed.